emilioTe/populace/Readme.md

 (1) The example uses MySQL, but you're free to use whatever relational database you want.

 ## Decorators
 Now here's the nifty part.
 Those decorators that you used in your schema.. they're not builtin.
 "Wait.
 What?!"
 Yep, you heard me right.
-Those decorators are dynamically generated from the text files included in the _lists_ folder.
-When you see one that you want simply add @filename (sans-extension) to your schema.
+Those decorators are dynamically generated from the text files included in the `lists` folder.
+When you see one that you want, simply add @filename (sans-extension) to your schema.

 ### Custom Decorators
 Are you wondering if it's possible to make your own decorators?
 If so, I have a short answer for you: YES!
 "Well, well.
 How do I go about that, good sir?"
 By following these simple guidelines:

 * Each value must be on its own line
 * Filenames cannot contain spaces

+If you're still confused, look at the files in the `lists` folder.

 There is another caveat: if the number of records you want is greater than the number of values in that file you will get slapped with an exception.
 Since that's the case I would recommend adding at least 1000 values to your decorator file.